flurdy/doubledragon/README.md

 ### Cluster environment variables

-* Lets add the cluster names and others as environment variables so that most commands in this howto can be copy-pasted directly
+* Lets temporarily add the repo and cluster name as environment variables so that most commands in this howto can be copy-pasted directly

        # In Bash:
        export DOUBLEDRAGON_REPO=doubledragon-fleet;